pounard/goat/README.md

    fluent API, it only depends on the converters, to build those queries, and on the runnable, to execute those queries;

- * Drivers are complete implementation of runnables, which depends upon all the other components.
+ * Drivers are complete implementations of runnables, which depends upon all the other components.